ShermanZero/TwitchEdit/README.md

 [Get it on the Chrome Web Store](https://chrome.google.com/webstore/detail/dechjnpdlchkchhgjnakdifhkdlhloob/publish-accepted?authuser=0&hl=en)

-If you appreciate what I've done, please feel free to head over to my Twitch channel: [ShermanZero](https://twitch.tv/ShermanZero) and drop a follow to show your support and appreciation!
+If you appreciate what I've done, please feel free to head over to my [Twitch channel](https://twitch.tv/ShermanZero) and drop a follow to show your support and appreciation!
+I play a lot of Overwatch, and promote PMA!

 # Changelog